 Exactly twenty five years ago, a mother of four children vowed to eliminate the use of plastics and had a vision of a plastic - free environment.
+From then on, CDO Handmade Paper or INDIGENOUS (our brand) was materialized.
 In her kitchen, she experimented on making natural and organic handmade paper which can replace plastics and in the process reduce the impact of damage to the environment.

 From the kitchen, production was moved to the garage until the space became too cramped.
 It was transferred then to a 300 sq.m lot where a small production area was built.
 Years later, the 2-story factory was constructed on a 1,000 sq,m lot which has served as its main production area until today.
 The production of paper started with stationery line such as photo albums, journals and cards; packaging gift bags and boxes and lately for home accents such as lamps and table tops.
 Marketing efforts started by joining local, regional, then to national and international trade fairs.
 Various products are now being exported to the Asia, USA and Europe.

 Our best achievement thus far is our ability to stay connected to our roots and getting inspired by our very own cultural traditions and heritage.
 Indigenous started really small but was actually thinking big.